hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

 ```
 By doing this, the HTML pages used for auth redirect will be copied when building this bot project.

-1. Update `templates/appPackage/aad.template.json` your scopes which used in `handleMessageExtensionQueryWithToken`.
+1. Update `templates/appPackage/aad.template.json` your scopes which used in `handleMessageExtensionQueryWithSSO`.
 ```json
   "requiredResourceAccess": [
       {